interpretable-ai-workshop/interpretable-ai-workshop.github.io/calls.md

 We welcome submissions undergoing concurrent peer review elsewhere.
 Papers presented or scheduled for presentation at non-archival venues, such as other workshops, are permitted for submission.
 However, it is the authors' responsibility to verify compliance with other venues' policies.
 Submissions that have been previously published or accepted for publication in peer-reviewed conferences or journals will not be accepted.

 ## Important Dates
-- Submission open on OpenReview: August 8, 2024
+- Submission open on OpenReview: August 9, 2024
-- Submission Deadline: August 29, 2024
+- Submission Deadline: August 30, 2024
-- Notification of Acceptance: September 29, 2024
+- Notification of Acceptance: October 9, 2024
-- Camera-ready Deadline: November 14, 2024
+- Camera-ready Deadline: November 15, 2024
 - Workshop Date: December 14 or December 15, 2024

 All deadlines are 11:59PM UTC-12:00 (AoE).